Subash792/git-tutorial/README.md

 # git-tutorial

-This is a tutorial, I am using to learn git.
+This is a tutorial, I am using this to learn git.